VIGNESH-824/M1_EVcalculation_Util/1_Requirements/README.md

+## The main features of the EV Calculator are:
+- Determine the torque and RPM of the required vehicle
+- Determine the corresponding requirement of the battery,motor and the powertrain.
+- Understanding and analysis of the whole Electric Vehicle.

-## These are the requirements of the whole program and is divided into High level and the corresponding Low Level reapectively
+## These are the requirements of the whole program and are divided into High levels and the corresponding Low Levels respectively
 ###### HL1 - Calculate the Maximum wheel torque and Maximum wheel RPM of the Vehicle.
 ###### HL2 - Help in Selection of Motor and Batteries (Helps in finding the Torque and RPM constants).
 ###### HL3 - Calculate the total batteries required for the desired performance.